KristerV/meteor-chat-bubbles/README.md

 TODO
 	face image and name
-	timestampts for msgs
+	timestampts for msgs (admin only)
-	status
+	user status
 	delete((old || empty) && offline)
 	archive(old && !empty && offline) (new insert allowed)
-	only admin on chatBubbles route
+	signed in users only see chats at correct route

 TODO nice to have
 	statistics